 Dogs need regular exercise, whether that’s a daily walk or playing with friends at the dog park.
-But when the weather is too cold for long walks, it can be challenging to find ways to keep your dog entertained indoors.
+But when the weather is too hot or too cold for long walks, it can be challenging to find ways to keep your dog entertained indoors.

 A mix of activities your dog can do on their own and games you can play together can keep your dog entertained while exercising both their mind and body.
-Here are some ideas for how to entertain your dog on a rainy day or when wintry weather makes it too cold to go outside.
+Here are some ideas for how to entertain your dog indoors.

 Give your dog a puzzle toy